-The site contains a one and two storey brick and clad house positioned centrally within the site, vehicle access is provided from the north eastern corner of the site via a concrete driveway which connects to Ocean Street.
-The front of the site contains a gravel car parking area with surrounding low gardens beds, access to the rear of the site is provided along the northern boundary.
-The rear of the site contains gravel, grass and concrete surfaces, along with a timber deck and metal sheds.
-A concrete slab is located within the north eastern corner of the site, with ≤ 0.6 m high retained gardens surrounding the slab along the adjacent site boundaries.
+The northern portion of the site (No.142) contains a one and two storey brick and clad house positioned centrally within the site, vehicle access is provided from the north eastern corner of the site via a concrete driveway extending from Ocean Street.
+The front of No.142 contains a gravel car parking area with surrounding low gardens beds, access to the rear is provided along the northern boundary.
+The rear contains gravel, grass and concrete surfaces, along with a timber deck and metal sheds.
+A concrete slab is located within the north western corner of the site, with ≤ 0.6 m high retained gardens surrounding the slab along the adjacent site boundaries.

-The main structure appears to have undergone significant alterations and additions, as the ground floor level appears to be of 1960's construction, whilst the first-floor level is of a modern construction (2000's).
+The main structure within No.142 appears to have undergone significant alterations and additions, as the ground floor level appears to be of 1960's construction, whilst the first-floor level is of a modern construction (2000's).
 The front of the structure consists of an open carport timber structure, with a first-floor balcony above, an internal garage is located to the west of this carport.
 The main structure appeared to be in good condition with no obvious signs of cracking or settlement within any external walls.

-A gentle west dipping soil slope ($\approx 3-5^{\circ}$) is located within the rear of the site between the upper gravel region and the lower grassed area.
-A wooden deck is located at the crest of this slope, this structure showed signs of minor settlement with some rotting of the timber planks also evident, this is shown in Photograph 3.
+A gentle west dipping soil slope ($\approx 3-5^{\circ}$) is located within the rear of No.142 between the upper gravel region and the lower grassed area.
+A wooden deck is located at the crest of this slope, this structure showed signs of minor settlement with some rotting of the timber planks also evident, this is shown in Photograph 4.

-Stormwater drainage and gutter systems were observed across the site structure, with down pipes discharging into drainage pits, however faults in some of the PVC stormwater pipes and metal water pipes were identified, as shown in Photograph 4, however no determined erosion appeared related to these issues.
-A sewer main intersects the south western portion of the site, with local sewer lines extending from the rear of the site house to the adjacent sewer main.
+Stormwater drainage and gutter systems were observed across the main structure within No.142, with down pipes discharging into drainage pits, however faults in some of the PVC stormwater pipes and metal water pipes were identified, as shown in Photograph 5, however no determined erosion appeared related to these issues.
+A Sydney Water (SW) sewer main intersects the south western portion of the site.
 Based on available DBYD information it is understood the sewer main comprises a 450mm diameter vitrified clay pipe.

-Photograph 3: Timber deck within rear of site, with rotation/rotting of timber planks and minor settlement evident, facing south west
+Photograph 4: Timber deck within rear of site, with rotation/rotting of timber planks and minor settlement evident, facing south west

-Photograph 4: Fault opening in PVC stormwater down pipe along southern external wall of site house, facing north east
+Photograph 5: Fault opening in PVC stormwater down pipe along southern external wall of site house, facing north east